taoshidev/miner-dashboard/README.md

 VITE_MINER_URL=your-miner-url-here
 ```

-Replace your-miner-url-here with the actual URL your miner.
+Replace your-miner-url-here with the actual URL of your miner's uvicorn server, e.g. `http://127.0.0.1:41511`.

 ### 4. Start the Application